All articles

 Two glasses of wine, a bottle and a cheese board against an Italian vineyard backdrop, a European destination best explored after the summer season - Luxury Escapes

 The second shoulder season of the year is said to be the overall best time to travel Europe.
 As locals resume work and head back to school, expect a decline in visitors and prices following the post-summer rush.
-Dive into pristine beaches with fewer crowds, particularly in southern Europe where warm weather and clear seas are abundant.
-Clink overflowing steins at Munich’s Oktoberfest, chase the midnight sun in the Nordics, explore Scotland’s jaw-dropping highlands, or sample your way through Tuscany’s iconic wine regions.
+Dive into quieter beaches in southern Europe, where the seas stay warm well after the August crowds thin out.
+Clink overflowing steins at Munich’s Oktoberfest, catch the season’s first Northern Lights in the Nordics as the autumn equinox kicks off aurora season, explore Scotland’s highlands, or sample your way through Tuscany’s wine regions.

 Towards the end of the season, the weather tends to become a little more unpredictable – but if you’re willing to risk cold and rainy climates, you’ll enjoy significantly cheaper flights, accommodation and experiences.
 Although many of the major cities remain open and operating during this period, smaller towns and rural areas like some Greek and Croatian islands may start to close for the season.

-This season, expect typical prices, mild temperatures and moderate crowds.
+This season, expect moderate prices, mild temperatures and thinning crowds.

 A couple point towards rocky mountains overlooking a blue lake in Austria, a destination best explored during the snowy seasons - Luxury Escapes

-Despite the shorter days, there’s plenty to explore in these winter wonderlands: take to the ice at pop-up ice skating rinks, stroll under festive light displays or indulge in a spot of Christmas shopping for friends and family back home.
+Despite the shorter days, there’s plenty to do: skate at pop-up rinks, walk under festive light displays, or get a head start on Christmas shopping for friends and family back home.

-Craving some warmth and sunshine?
-The Canary Islands beckon with daytime highs in the low 20s, offering a warm escape in the depths of winter.
+Craving warmth and sunshine instead?
+The Canary Islands offer daytime highs in the low 20s – a reliable winter escape without leaving Europe.

-This season, expect typical to low prices, cool temperatures and few crowds.
+This season, expect moderate to low prices, cool temperatures and fewer crowds.

 Looking for more inspiration?
 Check out Month-by-Month Guide to the Best Holiday Destinations for Sun-Seekers.